China says it's evaluating US overtures for trade talks, but tariffs remain an obstacle

 China says it’s evaluating US overtures for trade talks, but tariffs remain an obstacle

-BEIJING (AP) — China’s Commerce Ministry said Friday that Beijing is evaluating multiple approaches by the Trump administration for trade talks.
+China’s Commerce Ministry said Friday that Beijing is evaluating multiple approaches by the Trump administration for trade talks, but steep tariffs imposed by Washington must go.

-However, in a ministry statement it said one-sided tariffs of up to 145% remain an obstacle, undermining trust.

 “The tariff and trade wars were unilaterally initiated by the U.S., if the U.S. side wants to talk, it should show its sincerity, and be ready to take action on issues such as correcting wrong practices and canceling the unilateral imposition of tariffs,” it said.

-The statement cited an unnamed ministry spokesperson as saying that Beijing had taken note of various statements by senior U.S. officials indicating a willingness to negotiate over tariffs.
+An unnamed ministry spokesperson was cited as saying that Beijing had taken note of various statements by senior U.S. officials indicating a willingness to negotiate over tariffs.

 But it emphasized that China would regard overtures without a change in President Donald Trump’s sharp tariff hikes as insincere.